bdastur/notes/aws/readmev2_1.md

   sequence id.
 * Ensures delivery of each message at least once and supports multiple readers and writers interacting with the same queue.
+* NOTE: SQS is pull based, not push based.

 ## Message lifecycle
 1. (Producer) Component 1 sends message A to a queue.
 The message is redundantly